CiiVSoft/python-developer/README.md

 ## The Endpoint

 You can make a request to the following endpoint to grab the job descriptions.
-No authentication is required...
+No authentication is required, just specify the header content type as application/json ...

 http://ciivsoft.getsandbox.com/jobs